 Just as long-distance running athletes prioritize aspects of training, focus on these areas with your sales team to build endurance:

-Perhaps a runner needs to build speed or work on the end-of-race “kick”; without a doubt, he or she will execute specialized drills ahead of race time to get better in those areas that need improvement.
+Perhaps a runner needs to build speed or work on the end-of-race “kick”; without a doubt, h they will execute specialized drills ahead of race time to improve in those areas that need improvement.
 Similarly, members of your sales team need to work on getting better in areas where they experience weaknesses.
-Identify the selling attributes needed to be successful selling your solutions and assess each of your reps capabilities.
-Any gaps that are identified should be part of their personal develop plan.
-No matter what your sales team’s pain points are coach to these and practice, practice, practice.
-It won’t be fun working on areas where your sales team struggles, but it’s the only way to get better.
+Identify the selling attributes required to successfully sell your solutions and assess each of your rep’s capabilities.
+Any gaps that are identified should be part of their personal development plan.
+Regardless of your sales team’s pain points, coach to these and practice, practice, practice.
+It won’t be fun working on areas where your sales team struggles, but it’s the only way to improve.

 Even the most skilled runners must take time off from training to allow their bodies to recover and, in turn, get stronger.
-The same goes with maintaining endurance on sales teams.
-Encourage the members of your team to take breaks from the stresses of work and promote a healthy work-life balance.
+The same goes for maintaining endurance on sales teams.
+Encourage your team members to take breaks from the stresses of work and promote a healthy work-life balance.
 After all, an overtaxed body won’t perform well in a race, and a burned-out salesperson won’t perform well, either.

 Looking for more thoughtful pieces on sales?
 Be sure to browse Kodiak Group’s blog.